 Be sure that you use a consistent naming convention, such as word_word, for all of your Events.
 Additionally, the naming convention should be descriptive and easy to understand for all team members.
 Even if you intend to use Apptentive for something like a Survey, do not call it “survey_event”.
 Rather, make the Event name descriptive, like “viewed_photos_back_button”.
 Share the naming conventions and locations of your Events between developers and product managers so everyone is clear on where each location is within your app.
 We created an Excel document you can use to get started.

 Once Events have been called, Apptentive will automatically track each instance of the Event being triggered within the app.
 These counts can be viewed by visiting Interactions > Events on your Apptentive Dashboard for each app you have added to your Organization.
 Let’s take a look at this within the dashboard:

 The default timeframe for Event count is 30-days; however, this can be changed simply by selecting different beginning and end dates on the upper right hand corner of the screen.

 The perfect mobile moment to communicate with your customers varies from app to app.
 Below are some Event examples organized by app category.

 - item_details_ closed

 Media, News, & Entertainment

 Looking for More Assistance?

 Now it’s your turn to get started with Events!
 If you’d like more guidance, please don’t hesitate to reach out.
 Our team is here to help answer any questions and assist you along the way.
-Please contact us at email@example.com.
+Please contact your Customer Success Manager or firstname.lastname@example.org.